 The College records an allowance for doubtful accounts (credit losses) for long term receivables including Perkins loans and other student loans.
 Management regularly assesses the adequacy of the allowance for credit losses by performing ongoing evaluations of the student loan portfolio, including differing economic risks associated with each loan category, the financial condition of specific borrowers, the economic environment, the level of delinquent loans, review of the default rate by category in comparison to prior years, the value of any collateral and, where, applicable, the existence of any guarantees or indemnifications.
 The level of the allowance is adjusted based on actual results.
 The College's Perkins loans receivable represents the amounts due from current and former students under the Federal Perkins Loan Program.
-Loans disbursed under the Federal Perkins Loan Program.
+Loans disbursed under the Federal Perkins Loan Program are able to be assigned to the Federal Government in certain non-repayment situations.
 In these situations the Federal portion of the loan balance is guaranteed.
 Management believes that the allowance for credit losses at June 30, 2018 and 2017 is adequate to absorb credit losses inherent in the portfolio as of that date.